BioInf2305/scalepopgen_v0/read_me/filtering_snps_and_indi/run_filter.md

 ```outgroup```: the population ID of the outgroup
 ```cm_to_bp```: the number of base pairs that corresponds to one cM

-After that, we need to set ***/parameters/process/globalfilt_params.config** according to filters we want to use.
+After that, we need to set the parameters in ***/parameters/test/globalfilt_params.config** according to filters we want to use.

 **// general parameters**